r-barnes/richdem/README.md

 * **Programs and algorithms will provide useful feedback.** Progress bars will appear if desired and the output will be optimized for machine parsing.

+* **Analyses will be reproducible."
+Every time you run a RichDEM command that command is logged and timestamped in the output data, along with the version of the program you created the output with.
+Additionally, a history of all previous manipulations to the data is kept.
+Use `rd_view_processing_history` to see this.

 Using It